Forwarding an Email with PowerShell Using the Office365 Graph API

 Command Description

--Headers @{...} Specifies the headers of the web request.
-Here it's used to include the authorization token in the API call.
+-Headers @{...} Describes the web request's headers.
+In this case, the authorization token is included in the API call.

--ContentType "application/json" Specifies the media type of the request, indicating that the body of the request is formatted as JSON.
+-ContentType "application/json" Specifies the request's media type and indicates that its body is formatted in JSON.

-"@{...}"@ Defines a here-string, a PowerShell feature for declaring multi-line strings, often used for JSON payloads.
+"@{...}"@ Defines a here-string, a multi-line string declaration capability in PowerShell that is frequently used for JSON payloads.

-The second part of the script deals with the email forwarding process itself.
-It uses the acquired access token to authenticate a POST request to the Graph API's forward endpoint, specifying the ID of the email to be forwarded and the recipient's email address.
-This is achieved by constructing a JSON payload that includes the necessary details, such as the recipient's email and any comments.
+The actual procedure of email forwarding is covered in the second section of the script.
+It authenticates a POST request with the ID of the email to be sent and the recipient's email address to the Graph API's forward endpoint using the obtained access token.
+To do this, create a JSON payload with the required information, like the recipient's email address and any remarks.
 The 'Invoke-RestMethod' command is crucial here, as it sends this payload to the Graph API, effectively instructing Office 365 to forward the specified email.
-This method simplifies what could otherwise be a complex process, providing a streamlined way to automate email forwarding directly from PowerShell scripts.
+Using this strategy, you can automate email forwarding directly from PowerShell scripts, streamlining a potentially complicated procedure.

 $clientId = "your_client_id"